arckadious/fizzbuzz/README.md

 This application use 2 types of logs:

  - Error log in standard output and exit the application
- - Applicatives logs in audit database (MySQL)
+ - Applicatives logs stored in audit database (MySQL)
  - Gin framework logs on localhost environment in gin.log file

 ## :link: Local development

 Local tools are available to make yourself comfortable :
 - Local MySQL database + phpmyadmin web interface.
-- Dozzle (log monitoring for all containers).
+- Dozzle (log and memory monitoring for all containers).
 - Swagger Web interface.

 | ENV |URL|